-- One of the largest Community Colleges in California with over 60,000 students enrolled and 6,286 courses offered with 1,712 Degrees, and 1388 Certificates awarded annually.
+- One of the largest Community Colleges in California with over 60,000 students enrolled annually and 2,171 Degrees, 1,481 Certificates, and 2,086 Skills Certificates awarded annually.

-- Newly opened a 95,000 square foot Mathematics and Science Complex hosting vibrant STEM programs, including a STEM cohort for incoming students, several National Science Foundation grants, and a math lab.
+- Newly opened a 95,000 square foot Mathematics and Science Complex and a 26,000 square foot Physics and Earth Sciences building hosting vibrant STEM programs, including a STEM cohort for incoming students, several National Science Foundation grants, and a math lab.

 - ELAC is home to the Vincent Price Art Museum making it one of the only community colleges to host a major art collection with over 10 exhibits per year.

 - For every dollar you invest to get students in and through college, the state’s economy receives a $3 net return on investment.

 - $1.6M is the average lifetime earnings of a graduate with an associate degree, $400,000 more than for a high school graduate.

 - 70% of California nurses received their education at a Community College comparable to ELAC.

 - Eight out of the top 10 fastest-growing occupations require apost-